uncertainty-toolbox/uncertainty-toolbox/docs/glossary.md

 > property of the forecasts only
 > [(Gneiting et al.)](./paper_list.md#seminal-works-on-probabilistic-forecasting-and-uq-metrics)

-Sharpness is a measure of how narrow, concentrated, or peaked the predictive distribtion is.
+Sharpness is a measure of how narrow, concentrated, or peaked the predictive distribution is.
 Sharpness is evaluated *solely* based on the predictive distribution, and neither the datapoint nor the ground truth distribution are considered when measuring sharpness.
 As an example, a Gaussian distributional prediction with mean 1 and variance 0.5 is